I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 - Females, even docile ones, may fight any unknown (and sometimes even the known) animals that pose a threat to their babies (or that they think may pose a threat).

 - Fixed male cats can develop crystals in their urine which can prevent them from urinating properly.
-There is medication and a special food you can feed them to prevent that.
+There are medications and special food you can feed them to prevent that.

 - Fleas can be ingested by animals and may become internal parasites.